gyrraf/killTheDummy/README.md

 The folder structure of "killTheDummy/killTheDummy" was made by Eclipse.
 This is just a copy of the folder I use while working in Eclipse.
 The folder contains an executable jar-file, the entire javadoc, the ".class" files and the ".java" files.

-Other Documents can be found in the folder "killTheDummy/killTheDummy_Documents".
+Other Documents can be found in the folder "killTheDummy/killTheDummy_Documents" and I included a README file in there that explains the folder structure in there.

 ## start the program:
 There are two ways to start this program: